-When law enforcement are unable to seize assets pursuant to a criminal investigation, a referral can be made to the Civil Remedies for Illicit Activities (CRIA) office.
+When criminal proceedings are unable to successfully prosecute seized assets pursuant to a criminal investigation, a referral can be made to the Civil Remedies for Illicit Activities (CRIA) office.
 This process is described below; however, it should be noted that the CRIA may conduct its own parallel investigation from the onset and intervene should pursuance of criminal charges not be a viable option.

 The Ontario Civil Remedies Act was the first of its kind in Canada.
-It permits a civil court, at the request of the Attorney General, to freeze, take possession of and forfeit to the Crown, property acquired through or likely to be used for unlawful activity.
-Property includes all types of assets, such as real estate, cars and cash.
+At the request of the Attorney General, it permits a civil court to freeze, take possession of and forfeit to the Crown, property acquired through or likely to be used for unlawful activity.
+Property includes all types of assets such as real estate, cars and cash.

-The CRIA is a government body that enforces the Ontario Civil Remedies Act.
+CRIA is a government body that enforces the Ontario Civil Remedies Act.
 In Ontario, civil forfeiture legislation focuses solely on the connection between property and unlawful activity and is not dependent on any criminal charges or convictions.
 The standard of proof required for civil forfeiture is the same as in all civil suits - a balance of probabilities.